How to Season Your Heatlie BBQ Hot Plate

 - Repeat if needed.

-If your BBQ is in need of a deep clean, check out our or our blog on how to restore an old BBQ.
+If your BBQ is in need of a serious deep clean, check out our or our blog on how to restore an old BBQ.